Ulla Nölle, Marga Flader and Leo Heyelmann on their visit in spring 2014

 Kabul – Mazar – Andkhoi and back again: The order of the places we visit during our three-week long trip was as always and we could see most of our projects as planned.
 However, there were special impressions, especially of cultural life, which were not directly related to our projects.

 We had thought a lot about the timing of our visit.
-The Taliban had threatened to boycott and interfere with the election process.
-Therefore, we left for Kabul 10 days after the day of election for a new president.
-Despite the threats, the voters turned out in great numbers in many parts of the country, however, in the south many polling stations remained shut because of the worries.
+We left for Kabul 10 days after the day of election for a new president.
+The voters turned out in great numbers in many parts of the country, however, in the south many polling stations remained shut.
 The people are now asked to vote for a second time because none of the candidates won the majority.
 Therefore, the people will vote once more in June to decide who should become the new president of Afghanistan.
 In the present situation, it remains open whether security will improve or deteriorate after the withdrawal of the foreign troops.
 The media informs quite well about developments in the country, however, people are doubtful about some of the politicians who have been involved in atrocities during the past.

 During our stay in Kabul, we had many interesting discussions not only with our colleagues but also with representatives of other NGOs.
 We met many people who have worked in Afghanistan for many years.
 They talked about their experiences as well as hopes and plans for their future work.
 Even in the light of the current problems, they were of the same opinion: We will continue.
 The outlook to a hopefully better future also became clear during a meeting with young journalists.
 By doing their own research and making their own experiences, they want to bring changes to the negative reporting in the German media.
 They meet with young people who are actively involved in bringing positive changes in their country – because nothing happens if you don’t do it.
 This positive outlook to the future is also how we would like to work.
 It was good to see this confirmed during our trip.